linetools/linetools/docs/xspectrum1d.rst

 optimised to estimate the continuum for high-resolution quasar spectra, but it should be applicable to any spectrum with a slowly varying continuum level and narrow absorption features.
-Once a continuum has been fitted, it can be accessed using under the `co` attribute.
-The spectrum can also be normalised (i.e the flux is divided by the continuum) with the `~linetools.spectra.xspectrum1d.XSpectrum1D.normalize` method.
+Once a continuum has been fitted, it can be accessed using the `co` attribute.
+The spectrum can also be normalised (i.e the flux values returned by spec.flux are divided by the continuum) with the `~linetools.spectra.xspectrum1d.XSpectrum1D.normalize` method.
+This also sets spec.normed to True.

 Finally, you can apply small variations to the continuum anchor points with `~linetools.spectra.xspectrum1d.XSpectrum1D.perturb_continuum` to see how changes in the continuum level affect your analysis.